 Hands-on learning with immune system activities developed for different grade levels helps children understand the intricacies of our immune system.
 The human body and the way we fight off infections is fascinating!
 The human immune system, germs, and practicing healthy hygiene habits have become topics our children have become very familiar with.

 We have divided these immune system activities by two loose age levels.
-However, one of our goals at TheHomeschoolScientist.com is to make science fun and accesible for all types of learners and a multitude of learning differences.
+However, one of our goals at TheHomeschoolScientist.com is to make science fun and accessible for all types of learners and a multitude of learning differences.
 So, don’t hesitate to bring all of the ages together in your homeschool to do some of the activities.
-Younger students will walkaway with new knowledge if an activity may appear above grade level.
+Younger students will walk away with new knowledge if an activity may appear above grade level.
 They love doing “older school”.
 Older siblings can learn the material really well when they work alongside siblings completing simpler activities.

 The goal is to help our children enjoy learning and develop lifelong habits of seeking new knowledge.

 This post contains affiliate links.